 To develop stage-frequency relationships, several supplemental storms were selected for numerical modeling.
 These included variation in the timing of major historical events such that different astronomical tide scenarios could be considered.
 Table 2-4 lists the storms selected for supplemental simulations.
-For each of these storms, the maximum high-spring-tide scenario was simulated.
-A full discussion of the reasoning for, selection of, and implementation of alternate tide scenarios for stage-frequency development is given in Chapter 10.2.2.
+For each of these storms, the maximum Table 2-4: Storm selected for supplemental simulations.

-torm Date
+Storm Date

 Sep-38

 Sep-44

 Aug-54

 Sep-60

 Aug-76

 Sep-85

 Nov-50

 Nov-53

 Mar-62

 Oct-80

 Dec-92

 9-Mar-93